|

 had spent travelling with The Doctor nothing fictional ever really measured

 up any more.
-She sat and looked at him.
-The man who had first saved her
+She sat and looked at him - the man who had first saved her

 life and then changed it in ways she could not have imagined in her 'ordinary'